Women's Participation in Open Source Software: A Survey of the Literature: Research Method

-\textit{Step6: Contact prolific authors}.
-We reviewed the publication records and contacted the top 3 most prolific authors, who are arguably specialists in the field.
+\textit{Step 6: Contact prolific authors}.
+We reviewed the publication records and contacted the top 3 most prolific authors according to our primary studies, who are arguably specialists in the field.
 We searched for the Google Scholar profile and personal website of these authors and sent emails to them showing the list of primary papers and asking if they suggest others that we missed and should be included.
 This step resulted in three additional primary studies.